MAOJIASONG/MAOJIASONG.github.io/_pages/about.md

 # 🌠 My Wish

-I am curious about the construction of **self-sustained AI agents**, which requires many prevailing technologies, including Large language models, Human-in-the-loop, the world model, and even adaptive intelligence.
+<p align="left"><p align="right">I am curious about the construction of **self-sustained AI agents**, which requires many prevailing technologies, including Large language models, Human-in-the-loop, the world model, and even adaptive intelligence.
 The idea can be simply explained: self-sustaining AI should learn by himself from the environment constantly and is able to rebuild other related constitutes from the provided abstract representations of the same identity.
 It forces self-sustained AI to adaptively face the world, rather than only finding a one-fits-all solution.
 The foundation of its external performance should rely on the understanding of abstract representations to transform the real world into a digital world.
-Based on the former abilities, the agents of an applicable system can thereby help this underlying self-sustained AI to achieve embodied interaction with human.
+Based on the former abilities, the agents of an applicable system can thereby help this underlying self-sustained AI to achieve embodied interaction with human.</p></p>